robballou/drush_modulesmith/README.md

 ## Why this command?

 You can [use module_builder](https://drupal.org/project/module_builder) to build modules.
-It's a great tool and fully featured. `module_builder` installs into your project though.
+It's a great tool and fully featured. `module_builder` normally installs into your project though (but it doesn't have to).
 And it does quite a lot (which is good ... unless you need something simple).
 This just adds a module skeleton for you and you can then add your code as needed.